There are different ways to feed lambs, many ways. One method is not better

 Grazing lambs are more susceptible to predation than those raised

 in confinement or drylot.
-Predator control beings with a good
+Predator control begins with a good

 fence.
 Various management strategies can reduce the risk of

-or donkeys) has proven effective on many farms.
+or donkeys) has proven effective on many farms and ranches.
 Lethal control

 methods (shooting, trapping, toxic collars) may be necessary